microsoft/dotnet/Documentation/compatibility/ribbongroup-background-is-set-to-transparent-in-localized-builds.md

 <xref:System.Windows.Controls.Ribbon.RibbonGroup?displayProperty=name>
 background on localized builds was always painted with Transparent brush, resulting in poor UI experience.
-This is fixed in .NET 4.7 WPF fix by updating the localized resources for
+This is fixed in .NET Framework 4.7 WPF fix by updating the localized resources for
 <xref:System.Windows.Controls.Ribbon.RibbonGroup?displayProperty=name>, which in
 turn ensures that the correct brush is selected.